djhackersdev/bemanitools/doc/iidxhook/iidxhook4.md

 ## USB IO (ezusb)

+You have the following options:
+* Set `io.disable_io_emu=true` in the `iidxhook.conf` file to not hook ezusb IO communication with an emulation layer.
+The game will directly talk to the IO.
+The game supports the ezusb (C02) as well as ezusb FX2 (IO2) boards.
+* Set `io.disable_io_emu=false` in the `iidxhook.conf` file.
-Use the specific iidxio API implementations, e.g. iidxio-ezusb2.dll to use the IO2 EZUSB board, to run the game on real hardware.
-Thanks to a common abstraction layer, you can also use custom IO boards or whatever Konami hardware is going to be available in the future.
-Obviously, someone has to write a driver, first.
+Use the specific iidxio API implementations, e.g. `iidxio-ezusb2.dll` to use the IO2 EZUSB board.
+The common `iidxio` abstraction layer also allows you to use custom IO boards or whatever Konami hardware is going to be available in the future.
+Obviously, someone has to write an imlementation of the `iidxio` API, first.

 ## Slotted/Wave pass card readers

+You have the following options:
+* Set `io.disable_card_reader_emu=true` in the `iidxhook.conf` file to not hook card reader communication with an emulation layer.
+The game will directly talk to the real readers though this only supports whatever readers the game directly supports (slotted readers)
+* Set `io.disable_card_reader_emu=false` in the `iidxhook.conf` file.
-Replace the default *eamio.dll* with the *eamio-icca.dll* and have either your slotted (IIDX, DDR Supernova or GF/DM type) or new wave pass card readers conencted and and assigned to *COM1*.
+Replace the default `eamio.dll` with the `eamio-icca.dll` and have either your slotted (IIDX, DDR Supernova or GF/DM type) or new wave pass card readers conencted and and assigned to `COM1`.
+Other custom implementations of of the `eamio` API also work.

 ### ICCA device settings (device manager)
 * Port: COM1